mimolabs/mimo-docker/README.md

 Find the public IP address for your newly created server.
 This needs to be the publicly available IP address.

-Add the following A-records to your DNR records:
+Add the following A-records to your DNS records:

 - api
 - admin